-- Meet and greet - · Refer to 'Ready, Loving, Safe' - Model positive behaviours and build relationships - Plan lessons that engage, challenge and meet the needs of all learners - Use a visible recognition mechanism throughout every lesson - Be calm when going through the steps.
-Prevent before sanctions - Follow up every time, retain ownership and engage in reflective dialogue with learners - Never ignore or walk past learners who are not behaving in a way that meets the school's expectations.
+- · Meet and greet at the door - Refer to 'Ready, Respectful, Safe' - Model positive behaviours and build relationships - Plan lessons that engage, challenge and meet the needs of all learners - Use a visible recognition mechanism throughout every lesson - Be calm when going through the steps.
+Prevent before sanctions - Restore the relationship with the learner, retain ownership and engage in reflective dialogue with the learner - Never ignore or walk past learners who are not behaving in a way that meets the school's expectations.